It Can Even Make the Inside of Your Home Seem Larger

 Expert strategy: To achieve the desired “wall-washing” effect, the distance between uplights generally should be equal to the distance between the uplights and the wall.

 Path lighting makes walking on walkways safer after dark.
 But handled improperly, path lights can make a yard look like an airport runway.

-Downlighting is the best way to light outdoor activity areas, such as outdoor dining tables or cooking or seating areas.
+Downlighting is the best way to light outdoor activity areas such as dining tables or cooking or seating areas.
 Downlights can be mounted on eaves, trellises, gazebos or the branches of mature trees.
-Their cords can be run down the side of the tree that is viewed least often and held in place by large galvanized staples.
+A downlight cord can be run down the side of a tree that is viewed least often and held in place by large galvanized staples.

-Expert strategy: Use adjustable straps specifically designed for this purpose to hang lights from trees.
+Expert strategy: Hang lights from trees using adjustable straps specifically designed for this purpose.
 If you must screw downlights to trees, use galvanized screws, which are less likely than other screws to harm the trees.

-Moonlighting is a special down-lighting technique.
+Moonlighting is a special down-=lighting technique.
 Downlights are hung on tree branches above the lowest branches so that the light filters through the leaves of those lowest branches, creating a dappled, natural-looking light-and-shadow effect.
-Other lights might be mounted in these trees, pointed up to highlight the foliage canopy.
+Other lights might be mounted in these trees and pointed up to highlight the foliage canopy.

 Expert strategy: Mount these lights perhaps 10 to 12 feet up, where they are above the lowest branches but still easy to reach with a standard ladder.

 Home centers typically sell basic outdoor lighting kits with six to 12 lights for as little as $90 to $125, but these are low-quality fixtures that could start to fail in as little as two or three years, especially in harsh climates.
 Well-made outdoor lighting fixtures can cost $100 or more apiece, but they can provide 20 years of service.